claudiozera44/openapi-agent-examples/README.md

 ## Comparison of LangChain and Haystack

 Both LangChain and Haystack are capable frameworks for building OpenAPI-powered AI agents.
 See [this article](https://www.speakeasy.com/openapi) for an in-depth comparison.

+## Credits

+Credits to [Chai Landau](https://github.com/chailandau), as this repository was initially forked from repo [speakeasy-api/openapi-agent-examples](https://github.com/speakeasy-api/openapi-agent-examples)